jonblower/jon-stac-test/README.md

-# jon-stac-test
+# Testing STAC catalogues

-For experiments with creating STAC catalogues
+A static STAC catalogue that can be browsed using the [STAC browser](https://github.com/radiantearth/stac-browser).